 Simulation results

 The proposed method is implemented on top of SCM3.0 and tested using the common test condition defined in [1].
 Table 1 reports the lossy coding performance for All-Intra configuration.
 The anchor is SCM 3.0.
 The simulation platform is a mostly homogenous LINUX cluster consisting of Intel(R) XEON CPUs.
+The BD-rate performance for RA and LD configurations as well as all lossless configurations can be found in the accompanying spreadsheets.

 Table 1: BD-rate performance of the proposed method vs. SCM 3.0 (All-Intra lossy configuration)